 FRAM offers public transport by bus, express boat and ferry in Møre and Romsdal.

 AtB is responsible for the express boat called Kystekspressen (The Coastal Express) from Kristiansund to Trondheim.
-You can find information about AtB here.
+You can find AtB's website here.

 Fare zones and ticket prices